gwangmu/mini-excel/README.md

 The uploaded skeleton code may have some minor issues, as I uploaded the skeleton file written in 2015 and barely tested on a recent system.
-If you encounter any problems (not necessarily limited to the technical issues), please let me know by leaving an issue post or sending me an email!
+If you encounter any problems (not necessarily limited to the technical issues), please let me know by leaving an issue post or sending me an email. (gwangmu@snu.ac.kr)

 ---